Living in a physical and energetic soup laced with fear has enormous consequences to your health and well-being. Such is our reality these days.

 Most of us forget the deep calm is even there, especially when our daily life gets really chaotic.

 To fully dive into how powerfully sound and music can support you, check out our Fundamentals of Healing with Sound and Music course.
 We offer this three times a year.
-Our next one is coming up from April 9 to 11.
+Our next one is coming up from July 18 to 20, 2025.
 Here is a link to explore more:

 In Health and Harmony,